Bamlanivimab

 • <12 kg to 20 kg: Bamlanivimab 175 mg + Etesevimab 350 mg

 • 1 kg to 12 kg: Bamlanivimab 12 mg/kg+ Etesevimab 24 mg/kg; The dosing regimen for this group is predicted based on pharmacokinetic modeling and simulation.
-The pediatric clinical trial included age from 10 months and weighing 8.6 kgs.
+The pediatric clinical trial included ages from 10 months and weighing 8.6 kgs.

 For patients weighing ≥ 40 kgs and <50 kgs, extending the infusion time to at least 70 minutes is recommended to ensure safe use.
-For pediatric patients <18 years and weighing <40 kgs, FDA recommends using a syringe pump and weight-based maximum infusion rate as mentioned in their Fact Sheet.
+For pediatric patients <18 years and weighing <40 kgs, the FDA recommends using a syringe pump and weight-based maximum infusion rate as mentioned in their Fact Sheet.
 No dose adjustment is necessary for geriatric, renal, or hepatic conditions.
 FDA also recommends providing the patient with a fact sheet regarding the information on the drugs before the infusion[2]

 Adverse Effects